OBOAcademy/obook/docs/tutorial/fhkb.md

 ![noteiconsmall](../images/FHKB%20figures/images/NoteIconSmall.png)

 ```
-The FHKB ontology at this stage of the tutorial has an expressivity ofSROIQ(D).
+The FHKB ontology at this stage of the tutorial has an expressivity of SROIQ(D).
 ```

 ![noteiconsmall](../images/FHKB%20figures/images/NoteIconSmall.png)